coilhq/mucoa/SOLUTION_DESIGN.md

 4. Perform SQL database validations for the Transfer:
    1. `validateFspiopSourceMatchesPayer` -> Validate the headers of the source and payer DFSPs
    2. `validateParticipantByName` -> Validate the existence of the payer participant by doing a lookup by name
-   3. `validatePositionAccountByNameAndCurrency` -> Validate that the account exists using its name and currency
+   3. `validatePositionAccountByNameAndCurrency` -> Validate that the account exists using its name and currency for payer
    4. `validateParticipantByName` -> Validate that the payee participant exists using a name lookup
-   5. `validatePositionAccountByNameAndCurrency` -> Validate that the account exists using the name and currency
+   5. `validatePositionAccountByNameAndCurrency` -> Validate that the account exists using the name and currency for payee
    6. `validateAmount` -> Validates the allowed transfer amount scale of decimal places and precision
    7. `validateConditionAndExpiration` -> Validate the condition and expiration
    8. `validateDifferentDfsp` -> Validate that the payer and payee DFSPs are different